kbuchik/wardriving/scripts/README.md

 	--xml prints in the form: <ap latitude="[lat]" longitude="[lon]" />`

 ### parse\_gpsxml.pl
-Parses packet metadata from Kismet's gpsxml files and imports to an SQLite database (use the corresponding wireless.dbl from giskismet for compatibility with future tools like packetmap.pl). gpsxml files contain information about every packet received during a wardriving run, including GPS coordinates, source BSSID and signal strength.
+Parses packet metadata from Kismet's gpsxml files and imports to an SQLite database (use the corresponding wireless.dbl from giskismet for compatibility with tools like packetmap.pl). gpsxml files contain information about every packet received during a wardriving run, including GPS coordinates, source BSSID and signal strength.

 Help message: